brisvag/gibberify/README.md

 - use multiprocessing to speedup the hot mess that `syllable_pools.py` is.
 - translation mapping should be in a unique 1 to 1 fashion to avoid repetitions, not random.
 - a tiny bit of user-friendliness wouldn't hurt...
+- weighted use of syllables from different languages